 The university prepares this report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 The director of Public Safety & Security takes several steps to ensure required statistics are compiled correctly.
 Throughout the year, the campus security authorities and the university community are encouraged to record and document all reported crimes.
-Members of the Public Safety, Student Involvement, and Residential Life offices, along with the dean of students, meet to discuss incidents occurring on campus.
+Members of the Public Safety, Student Involvement, and Residential Life offices, along with the Director of Community Standards and Conflict Resolution meet to discuss incidents occurring on campus.
 Statistics required for the Clery Act are compiled during these meetings.
 At the end of the year, the Clery Act coordinator sends an email to all the campus security authorities requesting information on any additional crime statistics reported to those CSAs during the previous calendar year.
 In addition, the coordinator solicits the required crime statistics from the St. Charles City Police Department and other local, state, and federal law enforcement authorities.
 This documentation is kept in the Public Safety & Security Office.
 By Oct.
 1 of each year, the statistics will be tabulated and a notice emailed to all faculty, staff, and students informing them that the Clery Act crime statistics are posted on the Lindenwood website (www.lindenwood.edu/clery).
-Hard copies of the report may be obtained at the Public Safety & Security Office, located on the fourth floor of the Spellmann Campus Center on the St. Charles campus, or by calling 636-949-4687.
+Hard copies of the report may be obtained at the Public Safety & Security Office, located at the old Barnes & Noble Campus Center, 1905 First Capitol Drive, Suite A, or by calling 636-949-4687.